Adredrs23/obsidian-resources/GeniusMesh Case Study.md

 ### Business Impact
-- Client was able to contracts with organization and executives by giving them opportunity yo hire the needed people
+- Client was able to contracts with organization and executives by giving them opportunity yo hire the needed people.